John Vincent (restaurateur)

 John Vincent MBE (born 28 September 1971) is a British entrepreneur who is the chief executive and co-founder of fast food chain Leon Restaurants.
 Vincent is also known for his work in developing the 2013 School Food Plan, for which he was appointed an MBE; for chairing the Council for Sustainable Business; and for co-authoring seven LEON cookbooks.

 Early life

-Vincent was born in Enfield, London and grew up in north London.
-He attended Chaseside Primary School and Haberdashers' Aske's Boys' School, a private school in north London.
-Later, he went on to read History at St John's College, Cambridge, where he obtained a first class degree.
+Vincent was born in Enfield, London and grew up in North London.
+He attended Haberdashers' Aske's Boys' School, a private school in North London, and went on to read History at St John's College, Cambridge, where he obtained a first class degree.
 While at university, Vincent had his own entertainment production company, setting up and hosting dance and music events.

 Career

 In 1993, following his graduation, Vincent went on to work at Procter & Gamble (P&G) in sales & marketing.
 In 1997, after four years at P&G, he moved to management consultancy firm Bain & Co. where he remained for the next seven years.

 From 2004 until 2007, Vincent was part of a team of three that worked on the whisky and spirits business Whyte & Mackay during its rebranding and business transition under the ownership of Vivian Imerman.